Why Do My Acrylic Nails Hurt?

 1. Do Not Do Your Own Acrylic Nails At Home If You’re Not Skilled At It

-With many acrylic nail kits you can buy at a very cheap price online, the temptation to do it yourself can be hard to resist.
-But if you’ve only just watched a few Youtube videos and are not really trained to do it, don’t risk it.
-Otherwise, you may end up likethese people.
-Or if you’re really unlucky, you may need a trip to the emergency room.
+With many fake nail kits you can buy at a very low price online, the temptation to do it yourself can be hard to resist.
+But if you’ve only just watched a few Youtube videos and are not trained to do it, don’t risk it.
+Otherwise, you may end up like these people.
+Or, if you’re really unlucky, you may need a trip to the emergency room.

 2. Choose Your Nail Technician Carefully

 We cannot emphasize this enough.
-As mentioned above, an unskilled nail technician can damage your nails.
-Don’t just choose a technician because they can save you a few dollars.
+As mentioned above, getting acrylic nails can hurt if your nail technician isn’t skilled enough.
+Don’t just choose a nail technician because they can save you a few dollars.
 Most of the time, quality service doesn’t come cheap.
 Choose someone with proven skills and experience.
 Ask around your neighborhood or look for reviews online.
-They’ll give you an idea who you’d want to trust your nails with.
+They’ll give you an idea of who you’d want to trust your nails with.

 3. Choose a Less Pointy Nail Shape

 As we’ve mentioned, pointy nails tend to be more prone to accidents, especially if you’re not yet used to it.
 So if this is your first time, opt for a less pointy nail shape.

 4. Do a Patch Test on the Glue First

 Many people don’t know they’re allergic to glue until after it’s been on their skin for a few hours.
 By then, the glue has hardened, and taking it off can take another couple of hours.
 To be on the safer side, ask your nail technician to do a patch test of the glue first.